Skönstaholm

 Photo: Sten Jansin

-This type of assignment is always both exciting and challenging since the classification as an environment of cultural and historic value carries with it specific guidelines of how to preserve the original character.
+This type of assignment is always both exciting and challenging.
+The classification as an environment of cultural and historic value comes with specific guidelines.
+These guidelines dictate how to preserve the original character while making necessary updates.

 Renovation in keeping with the character

-Our task was both to plan the renovation and to develop proposals as to how to make the area more energy efficient.
-We carried out a comprehensive inspection of the existing condition of the dwellings and based on this, we developed the tender specifications for the general contract for pipe replacement.
-The assignment also included the procurement of consultants.
+Our task involved both planning the renovation and proposing energy efficiency measures.
+We conducted a comprehensive inspection of the dwellings to assess their condition.
+Based on this, we developed tender specifications for the general contract for pipe replacement.
+The assignment also included procuring consultants for the project.

 A holistic approach and dialogue